GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 - Standard Enemy Models is something I personally don’t use, but has a lot of value for helping people learn certain animations.
 It makes all enemies of a certain class have the same look, so you don’t have to learn how an animation looks on 5 different races.
 Also it can help increase your frames per second to have standard models.
 However, for anyone not playing the game super competitively it is more pleasing to see players use their original skins.

-As well as your settings which can output your key presses more efficiently. the actual keys you press can be optimized.
-Getting good keybindings early on will help you to get good muscle memory that is not only easier for you, so you can conserve on effort, but also expand the potential maneuvers you can perform.
+Just like your settings, the actual keys you need to press can be arranged in a way that makes better sense or is more optimal for the way you will be combining them.
+Getting efficient keybindings early on will help you to get good muscle memory that is not only easier for you, so you can conserve on effort, but also expand the potential maneuvers you can perform.
 Keybindings differ for everyone depending on what build they play mostly, because certain skill combos will be arranged differently on the skill bar.
 Also your hand size will change what keys are more accessible.
 I play many classes and found these key bindings to be the most convenient for me.
 It is possible for you to optimize the class mechanic skills better.
 My suggestions are based on QWERTY keyboards.

-WASD is a the most common movement key arrangement, but some people like to use ESDF to free up more keybinds.
+WASD is the most common movement key arrangement, but some people like to use ESDF to free up more keybinds.
 Personally, I don’t think so because it creates more distance between your Tab and Shift Keybinds.
-One important thing is to rebind Strafe to A and D rather than leave them bound to turn left and right.
-Strafing is much more mobile and does everything that turning your character does but more.
-If you still want turning possible, I put those on my arrow keys which are out of the way, since their accessibility isn’t important in the situations I would use them in.
-Rearranging your movement keys like this frees up your Q and E keybinds for other actions.
+One important thing is to rebind Strafe to A and D rather than leave them bound to Turn Left and Right.
+Using your Right Mouse Button is a more precise and fast way to turn your character, and Strafing is the best way to compliment this when moving your character.
+If you still want keyboard turning possible, put those actions on your arrow keys which are out of the way, since their accessibility isn’t important in the situations I would use them in.
+Rearranging your movement keys like this frees up your highly valuable Q and E keybinds for other actions.

 Call Target and Take Target are two important keybinds to use to focus and communicate targets with your team.
 If you have extra buttons available on your mouse, I highly recommend using these keybinds there, because you can be pressing your skills while switching targets.